Special Enrollment Types

 Submit the High School Completion Form to the Admissions and Records Office.

-College of the Redwoods welcomes International Students who are attending college for the first time or are transferring from another school within the United States.
+College of the Redwoods welcomes international students who are attending college for the first time or are transferring from another school within the United States.
+CR offers international students comprehensive support that includes assistance with the application process, academic advising, practical training opportunities and peer assistance throughout their educational endeavors.

 Interested in attending College of the Redwoods as an International Student?